 The Bible says to do all things in the name of Jesus:

-Jesus taught this to His disciples and that is exactly what they did.
-When baptizing they did not use the triune name of Father, Son and Holy Ghost.
-They knew that Jesus is the Father, the Son and the Holy Ghost, that Jesus is God, so they used "in the name of Jesus" to baptize the lost (Acts 2:38, 8:16, 10:48 19:5).
+Jesus taught this to His disciples and that is precisely what they did.
+When baptizing they did not use the triune name of Father, Son, and Holy Ghost.
+They knew that Jesus is the Father, the Son, and the Holy Ghost, that Jesus is God, so they used "in the name of Jesus" to baptize the lost (Acts 2:38, 8:16, 10:48 19:5).
 The Bible also teaches us that "in the name of Jesus" is the only name whereby we can be saved:

-In Baptism, I use scripture to demonstrate how that all baptisms were done in the name of Jesus for remission of sins.
-Not that it is necessary as the Bible is the final word on all doctrinal issues, but I find it interesting that there are numerous historical accounts of how baptism in the name of Jesus was replaced by the triune formula.
+In the study on Baptism, I use scripture to demonstrate how that all baptisms were done in the name of Jesus for remission of sins.
+Not that it is necessary, as the Bible is the final word on all doctrinal issues, it is noteworthy that there are numerous historical accounts of how baptism in the name of Jesus was replaced by the triune formula.
 The following historical record is from the Word Aflame Press Tract "The Baptismal Formula in Scripture and History" Tract #8981.